Singapore Marathon: History

+In 2021, Singapore Marathon returned to in-person participation, with 4000 runners joining the event.

 Race

-There are four separate categories of competition: the full marathon, the half marathon, the 10 kilometres run, and the 10 km wheelchair race.
-Furthermore, 10 km team competitions as well as a number of short running competitions for children.
+There are four separate categories of competition: the full marathon, the half marathon, the 10 kilometres run, and the 5 kilometres run.
+Furthermore, in 2024, there is a marathon relay race for teams of 5, as well as a number of short running competitions for children.

 Prize money for the full marathon race is divided into three categories: the open prize (for all competitors), the Singapore prize (open to national competitors), and the veteran prize (which acts as a masters competition).

 Between 2004 and 2008, it was part of "The Greatest Race on Earth" series of road races, sponsored by Standard Chartered Singapore (the other three legs being the Hong Kong Marathon, Mumbai Marathon and Nairobi Marathon).

-The times recorded at the Singapore Marathon tend to be slower than those at other marathons as Singapore's climate is usually hot and humid.
+The times recorded at the Singapore Marathon tend to be slower than those at other marathons as Singapore's climate is unusually hot and humid.
 Kenyans Luke Kibet and Salina Kosgei are the men's and women's course record holders, respectively.
 The 2006 edition also acted as the country's national championships, with Elangovan Ganesan and Vivian Tan Yoke Pin taking the honours.